 STP – Acronym meaning “Stand to Pee.”
 A device that allows urination from a standing-up position.
 Some packers may also function as STP devices (see: packing, packers).

 Street Hormones – Hormones procured from unlicensed parties and administered without oversight by a medical professional (“from the street”).
-While specific reasons vary from person to person, some people may use street hormones to circumvent economic and/or social barriers such as gatekeeping or lack of health insurance, which may prevent acquisition of HRT through a licensed doctor.
+While specific reasons vary from person to person, some people may use street hormones to circumvent economic and/or social barriers such as gatekeeping or lack of health insurance, which may prevent the acquisition of HRT through a licensed doctor.
 Note that self-administering street hormones may pose potential health risks.
 Allen couldn’t afford the out-of-pocket payments for his testosterone, so he briefly considered buying street hormones from an Internet vendor at a cheaper price.

 TERF – Acronym for “transgender-exclusionary radical feminist.”
 TERFs deny the existence of gender identity and subscribe to the unsubstantiated notion that transgender women are co-opting or appropriating womanhood in order to gain access to cisgender women’s spaces.

-Testosterone – A hormone responsible for the development of secondary sex characteristics, typically including the growth of body and/or facial hair, increased muscularity, fat redistribution, and thickening of the vocal chords.
+Testosterone – A hormone responsible for the development of secondary sex characteristics, typically including the growth of body and/or facial hair, increased muscularity, fat redistribution, and thickening of the vocal cords.
 Testosterone may cause clitoral growth and the reduction or cessation of menses in some individuals.

 Third Gender – A category of individuals who do not necessarily identify as masculine or feminine, and may possess a gender identity that exists outside of the gender binary.
 The concept of a “third gender” (also referred to as “third sex”) is present in non-western societies that have traditionally acknowledged the existence of three or more genders.
 Specific third gender identities and modes of gender expression vary widely depending on a person’s society, culture, and personal identity.

 Top Surgery – A slang term used to describe surgical procedures intended to remove, enhance, and/or alter breast tissue.
 Types of top surgery include breast augmentation procedures, double mastectomy surgery, keyhole surgery, and many others.
-Binary as well as non-binary trans people may pursue various forms of top surgery, depending on their personal needs.
+Binary, as well as non-binary trans people, may pursue various forms of top surgery, depending on their personal needs.

 Transition – The process of undergoing social, legal, and/or medical transition from one’s birth-assigned gender to another.
 For instance, a person assigned male at birth might possess a female gender identity, and therefore change her birth name and pronouns, as well as the gender marker on her government-issued documents.
-Transitioning is a personal process unique to the individual–a journey in which one makes decisions to become more like their true selves.
-When she was twenty, Camila came out as transgender and began transitioning by using female pronouns and legally changing her deadname.
+Transitioning is a personal process unique to the individual—a journey in which one makes decisions to become more like their true selves.
+When she was twenty, Camila came out as transgender and began transitioning by using feminine pronouns and legally changing her name.

 Trans-antagonism – A broad range of hostile acts intended to invalidate, intimidate, and/or provoke transgender people, including but not limited to the use of slurs, anti-trans jokes, and cissexist and/or transmisogynistic statements.

 Transgender – An umbrella term describing individuals whose gender identity differs from the one assigned to them at birth.
-The transgender population is comprised of diverse people, and is found in numerous nations throughout the world.
+The transgender population is comprised of diverse people and is found in numerous nations throughout the world.
 Since gender identity and sexual orientation are separate concepts, transgender people can be heterosexual, gay, lesbian, bisexual, pansexual, asexual, sexually fluid, or various other orientations.